influxdata/flux/docs/SPEC.md

 #### Derivative

 Derivative computes the time based difference between subsequent non-null records.
-This function assumes that rows are ordered by the time column.
+This function will return an error if values in the time column are null or not sorted in ascending order.
+If there are multiple rows with the same time value, only the first row will be used to compute the derivative.

 Derivative has the following properties: